Video Link: https://youtu.be/LNH7wjl71LE

 Ask a Librarian is more individual and personalized help.
 So that's available at the top of all of our library website pages.
 There are two main ways you can contact us are through email and chat.
 An email, you can fill out the short forms.
 Typically, our turnaround time is 24 hours.
 But honestly, it's much quicker -- typically, the day of, if not within a few hours.
 But, don't tell any of my colleagues I said that, because the standard line is 24 hours.
 But again, reach out to us.
 We often can send you a response much quicker than that.

 Chat is available throughout the week, so you can look at hours here.
 Just keep in mind, if you use a voicemail, that we return all voicemail via email.
 So look for a response.

 The last tier was doctoral research appointments, which are available for doctoral dissertation students.
-If you would like to meet with me if you are [indiscernible], if you would like to meet with Lisa if you’re in College of Health Sciences, or any of our other librarians, you can select your college and school and then select a date and time that works for you and fill out, again, a short form that you can submit to us.
+If you would like to meet with me if you are [indiscernible], if you would like to meet with Lisa if you’re in College of Health Professions, or any of our other librarians, you can select your college and school and then select a date and time that works for you and fill out, again, a short form that you can submit to us.
 And, we can meet by phone, screen sharing, whatever is going to work the best for you.

 So, that is the presentation for tonight.
 So what we are going to go ahead and do, since we are at the hour, is we are going to go ahead and stop the recording.
 But we're going to stick around for a couple minutes, if anyone has any questions.
 So thank you everyone, for coming, that has to leave after the first 30 minutes.
 If you have any questions, please put those in the question box and we will stick around and answer those.
 Everyone else, have a good night.